 SSI or SSDI benefits are automatically deposited in a separate bank account.
 SSI must be spent first on housing and food and then on medical care and education.
 They can be supplemented by funds from a Texas ABLE Account, Permitted Distributions from a Special Needs Trust and, within limits, earned income.
-In-kind support and maintenance, such as for someone living with gainfully employed parents, can reduce SSI benefits but by no more than $270 (2018) per month.
+In-kind support and maintenance, such as that for someone living with gainfully employed parents, can reduce SSI benefits but by no more than $270 (2018) per month.
 Unearned income, such as birthday gifts, of up to $20 per month do not reduce SSI benefits.
 The first $65 of earned income and half of the rest is not counted.
 But at $1,470 (2023), the beneficiary is said to have “substantial gainful activity.”
 After 9 months of “substantial gainful activity,” they may lose SSI at least temporarily.

 In Texas, SSI automatically comes with Medicaid.

 But you do not need to qualify for SSI to qualify for Medicaid.
 Qualifying for Medicaid and Medicaid waiver programs varies greatly from program to program.
 There are over 40 Medicaid programs in Texas.
 Eligibility for each program should be investigated separately.

 If you become disabled after paying into Social Security through payroll deductions for at least 10 years (as few as 18 months if you are under 24, with the number raising with age), Social Security Disability Insurance is payable to you at the full amount you would collect as a retirement benefit.
 It is replaced by your retirement benefit when you reach “full retirement age” (between 66 and 67 depending on when you were born).
 In addition, some of your family members may be eligible for a Social Security Disability Insurance benefit based on your work record.
 These include

 Unmarried children under 18 (19 if in high school);